stscoundrel/travers/README.md

 # Travers

 Monitor certain firearms exercises on a certain island.

-Work in progress for personal use.
+When new events are detected, sends alert to sign up.

+### Why though?

+For personal use to avoid manual hassle of checking when new signup become available.
+The events it monitors tend to be popular and available slots limited, so it helps to know when new ones are published.

 ### Deploy

 To hook up the cloud infra with Terraform:

 - Manually zip latest src version to `function-source.zip`.
-To be automated.
 - Populate `service-account.json` with credentials from Cloud Console.
 - `terraform plan` /  `terraform apply`